-The denouement and an epilogue are literary devices.
+What’s the difference between a denouement vs. epilogue?
+The denouement and an epilogue are both literary devices.

-For new writers, it is worth understanding the difference between these two elements of a story.
+It is worth understanding the difference between these two story elements for new writers.

 While not always essential in short stories, a novel will always have a denouement.

-Gustav Freytag, a German novelist and playwright, outlined the five parts to a plot.
+Gustav Freytag, a German novelist and playwright, outlined the five parts of a plot.

 The exposition could also be called the introduction, while denouement could entail resolution, revelation, or even catastrophe.

 Dénouement derives from an Old French word, desnouement, meaning an untying.
 From French desnoer, from des-, de- + noer, to tie.
 To undo, unknot, or untie from old French.

-In a literary work, you can define denouement as the final part of the story when all the elements are satisfactorily concluded.
+In a literary work, you can define denouement as the final part of the story when all the elements reach a satisfactory conclusion.

-And they all lived happily ever after, encapsulates in simple terms the sense that all the knots in a story are resolved.
+And they all lived happily ever after, which encapsulates in simple terms the sense that all the knots in a story are resolved.

 In other words, the denouement definition is when an author ties up all the loose ends.

-For a romance story, after the climax of untieing all the misunderstandings, misadventures and missteps and perhaps even threats to commit suicide, the denouement will explain how happy the hero and heroine will be in the future.
+For a romance story, after the climax of untying all the misunderstandings, misadventures, missteps, and perhaps threats, the denouement will explain how happy the hero and heroine will be in the future.

 However, for authors of a series of novels, sometimes there is a need to create anticipation for the next book.

 But you should be careful about using this ending technique for a stand-alone title.

 Following a period of intense climax, a well-written ending or denouement should begin to let your reader come down slowly from all the action.

 Another critical point for writers to remember is Chekhov’s Gun.